 A widespread and unfortunately costly practice for our planet.
 500,000 tons of CO2 are emitted into the atmosphere every year as a result of this practice.
 Subscribing to a streaming platform will cost you too much?
 Then think about downloading videos of your favorite songs on your phone.
 The same advice also applies to streaming platform users.
 Downloaded music consumes less energy than music listened to online.
 Plus, you won’t have to take your mobile phone out in the middle of winter to play the ad.
 Before you realize that without a premium account, you’ll have to go through two in a row.

 I’m sorting my mailbox

-You didn’t think we’d miss out on that eco-gesture, did you?
+You didn’t think we’d miss out on these green resolutions, did you?
 Why keep newsletters from a private sale that ended three months ago?
 Why keep emails of social network notifications?
 And what about newsletters that you never opened and you’re still wondering why you receive them?
 If you’re lazy about cleaning up, Cleanfox is there for you.
 Download our free app and sort your emails: keep, delete or unsubscribe.
 In total, we save more than 20,000 tons of CO2 per year thanks to our fantastic 2.7 million users!